- Download our Abu Dhabi Schools Guide

 Buses

 An automated card system called Hafilat has vending machines installed at the main stations in Abu Dhabi.
-Under the system, the reloadable cards have largely replaced cash and the Orja card as means of paying for bus rides.
+Under the system, reloadable cards have largely replaced cash and the Orja card as means of paying for bus rides.

 Metro